 The Montana Department of Environmental Quality is in its third year of working with Montana Fish, Wildlife & Parks, and the Bureau of Reclamation to find solutions to turbidity problems in the Beaverhead River downstream of Clark Canyon Reservoir.
-In Spring 2016 DEQ began monitoring several parameters in Spring 2016 that may have contributed to severe turbidity and algae blooms in Clark Canyon Reservoir and the Beaverhead River over the past two summers.
+In Spring 2016 DEQ began monitoring several parameters that may have contributed to severe turbidity and algae blooms in Clark Canyon Reservoir and the Beaverhead River over the summers of 2015 and 2016.
 The river again turned turbid in late July and over the first weeks of August, 2016.

-A Press Release notes DEQ will also monitor for nutrients, common ions, total dissolved solids, total suspended solids, volatile suspended solids, oxidation reduction potential, and phytoplankton in Clark Canyon Reservoir in addition to the streams mentioned above.
-Monitoring of these parameters increased in frequency as the clarity issues began to reoccur this summer.
+A Press Release notes DEQ has monitored for nutrients, common ions, total dissolved solids, total suspended solids, volatile suspended solids, oxidation reduction potential, and phytoplankton in Clark Canyon Reservoir in addition to the streams mentioned above.
+Monitoring of these parameters increased in frequency as the clarity issues began to reoccur the summer of 2016.

 A public meeting was held on February 7, 2017 in Dillon.
 A joint presentation by Montana DEQ, FW&P, and the Bureau of Reclamation addressed the following: